lrmorley/SDN-Controller-Overview/README.md

 # ThinkAgile Network Controller Overview

-The Thinkagile controller was developed on the OpenContrail platform to enable next generation Telco and Data Centers.
+The Thinkagile controller is built on the OpenContrail platform to enable next generation Telco and Data Centers.